danielsunjin/Daniel-REU-Project-Files/README.md

 Use the [preprocess_2](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/preprocess_2) bash script to preprocess the fMRI images using RABIES.
 The script will also provide a copy of itself along with the time it took to run in a `preprocess.txt` text file in the project folder.
 Change the `bids_folder` varible to the path of the input BIDS directory that contains the reoriented fMRI images that have been processed to a single echo and contain only the brain (created in the prevous step).
 Change the `project_folder` varible to the path of a directory that will contain all the RABIES outputs and information regarding preprocessing, confound correction, and analysis for the images in the `bids_folder` directory.
 Note that in the RABIES call, you may also need to change the path to where the RABIES sif file is installed.

 After preprocessing (around 4 hours), use FSLeyes to view the subject fMRI images in the `commonspace_bold` directory with the anatomical template in the `commonspace_resampled_template:` directory of the `bold_dataskink` directory in the `preprocess_outputs` directory of your project folder to make sure that registration occured correctly.
 The call to RABIES may in [preprocess_2](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/preprocess_2) may need to be changed if registration does not work well.
 I find the best RABIES preprocess call is with the `--commonspace_masking` and `--coreg_masking` flags.
+The RABIES documentation can be found [here](https://rabies.readthedocs.io/en/stable/).

 RABIES uses the DSURQE mouse atlas for preprocessing, confound correction, and analysis.
+Info about the DSURQE atlas can be found [here](http://repo.mouseimaging.ca/repo/DSURQE_40micron/).

+An example of preprocess outputs is the `preprocess_outputs` directory in the `/mnt/paros_WORK/daniel/project/pipeline_BRUKER_data_copy_1` directory in Alex's samos account, which took `/mnt/paros_WORK/daniel/project/BRUKER_data_single_echos_using_masks` as the input BIDs.
+A copy of the script that did the preprocessing that also includes the duration of the script at the bottom is the `preprocess.txt` file in `/mnt/paros_WORK/daniel/project/pipeline_BRUKER_data_copy_1`.

 **Successful preprocessing:**